ugemre/Exploratary-Data-Analysis-EDA-/README.md

 # Exploratary-Data-Analysis-EDA

-In this project, we have a data set which includes TV, Radio and newspaper advertising spendings and their impacts on sales of a product.
-We have a data which consists of 200 samples, 3 attributes and 1 target.
-By means of z-core test we'll detect outliers sample and we'll drop them out of our dataframe.
-After scaling dataframe we'll visualise relationships between attributes and target value.
-We proved that there is a linear relationship between TV ads spendings and sales income by means of significance test.
-Finally we suggested that we should use linear regression model for the next steps.
+- In this project, we have a data set which includes TV, Radio and newspaper advertising spendings and their impacts on sales of a product.

+We have a data which consists of
+* 200 samples,
+* 3 attributes
+* 1 target value.

+- By means of z-core test we'll detect outliers sample and we'll drop them out of our dataframe.
+- After scaling dataframe we'll visualise relationships between attributes and target value.
+- And we'll finalised EDA process by recommending appropriate Machine Learning algortihm.